wengpingbo/ilinux/README.md

 ilinux
 ======

-this repo is my configure files in linux, maybe it's useful for you
+This repo is my configure files in linux, maybe it's useful for you.
+If there are any problem, please give me an email:)